 Karen Hodge serves as the Coordinator for PCA Women’s Ministry, where she seeks to connect women and churches to one another and to sound resources.
-She is also having the time of her life serving alongside her husband Chris, Senior Pastor at Naperville Presbyterian Church in Naperville, IL.
-Chris and Karen have two children Anna Grace Botka and Haddon Hodge that round out “Team Hodge”.
+She is also having the time of her life serving alongside her husband, pastor and best friend Chris, as they plant King’s Cross Church in Fort Mill, SC.
+Chris and Karen have two adult children, Anna Grace Botka and Haddon Hodge.
 It is from the perspective of a wife, mother, leader and fellow pilgrim that she hopes to offer insights from God’s Word concerning how she and they can most effectively learn to enjoy and extend God’s glory.
 Karen, along with Susan Hunt, authored Transformed: Life-taker to Life-giver and Life-giving Leadership.

-Paula Miles is wife to Kevin, a ruling elder at Clemson Presbyterian, and mother of Wimberly (and Charlie), Janie, Clary, and Judy.
+Paula Miles is wife to Kevin, a ruling elder at Clemson Presbyterian, and mother of Wimberly Johnson, Janie Gotfredson, Clary, and Judy.
 She grew up in Anderson, SC and graduated from Clemson University.
-Paula has experienced the joy of being both a full-time homemaker and a public-school teacher.
-Studying and teaching God’s Word is her passion, as well as coming alongside women to encourage them to understand their unique design and fulfill their individual callings.
-Paula is on staff at Clemson Presbyterian as women’s ministry coordinator since 2014, is a conference speaker, and serves on the national women’s ministry team for the PCA as a women’s ministry trainer.
-She enjoys regular exercise, watching sporting events, and investing in the lives of her family.
+Paula has been a full time homemaker and a public school teacher.
+Studying and teaching God’s Word is her passion, as well as encouraging and equipping women to understand their design and fulfill their individual callings.
+Paula is on staff at Clemson Presbyterian as women’s ministry coordinator since 2014, is a conference speaker, and serves on the Committee on Discipleship Ministries (CDM) National Women’s Ministry team as a Trainer.
+She enjoys regular exercise, a good cup of coffee, watching sporting events, and investing in the lives of her family and friends.

 Connie Miller has been married to Mike for 35 years and has three children.
 She was on staff with Campus Crusade for Christ for 12 years at USC.
 Then, she served alongside her husband while church planting in Jupiter, FL.
 Connie now serves with her husband at Christ Covenant Church in Matthews, NC where she is involved with Titus II Ministries and Women’s Bible Studies.
 She is serving as a CDM Women’s Ministry Trainer and as an Advisor for Women’s International Ministry.